 Long-term Rainbow Six Siege players aren't happy with the changes to cosmetics and the game's reward system.
 A look at the front page of the game's subreddit shows several players displeased with Ubisoft's decision.

-Former pro-player and streamer z1ronic, however, has a different take on proceedings, suggesting that Ubisoft are right to offer a new, easy-entry version of the game to new players, to help the game, and the competitive scene, grow.
+Former pro-player and streamer z1ronic, however, has a different take on proceedings, suggesting that Ubisoft is right to offer a new, easy-entry version of the game to new players, to help the game, and the competitive scene, grow.

 to get the game as big as possible, both casual and esport - there has to be a "easy" entery - so you can jump in and compete FAST!— z1ronic (@zironicdk) January 26, 2018